axibase/atsd/rule-engine/window.md

 ## Overview

-A window is an in-memory structure created by the rule engine for each unique combination of metric, entity, and grouping tags extracted from incoming commands.
+A window is an in-memory structure created by the rule engine for each unique combination of metric, entity, and [grouping](grouping.md) tags extracted from incoming commands.

-Windows are displayed on the **Alerts > Rule Windows** page.
+Windows are displayed on the **Alerts > Rule Windows** page and provide access to [fields](window-fields.md).

 ![](./images/rule-windows.png)